Longwoods Road Facility Rentals and Programs firstname.lastname@example.org

 8348 Longwoods Road

 Mount Brydges, Ontario N0L 1W0

-Longwoods Road Conservation Area is located at 8348 Longwoods Road (Middlesex County Road 2), Mount Brydges, Ontario.
-6.5 km west of the village of Delaware and 10 km east of the village of Melbourne.
+Longwoods Road Conservation Area is located in the Municipality of Strathroy-Caradoc, at 8348 Longwoods Road (Middlesex County Road 2), Mount Brydges.
+It is 6.5 km west of the village of Delaware and 10 km east of the village of Melbourne.